dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 - symbol
 - null - means the variable has not been given a valid value
 - undefined - means the a variable has not been initialized
-- Array - like Java *List*
+- Array - like Java *List*, can grow and shrink
-- Tuple - is an Array of fixed size of any type of object
+- Tuple - is an “Array of fixed size” of any type of object
-- any - can be used to represent any data type, it can encompass anything at all
+- any - can be used to represent any data type, it can encompass *anything at all*
 - object - can be used to represent any *non-primitive* data type
 - void - return type for a method that doesn’t return anything